 Welcome to the Reindeer Page!

-I look forward to meeting you all properly at Parent’s evening in November but if you have any questions or concerns, please feel free to come and have a chat with myself or a member of the Foundation Stage team – our door is always open!
+As always, if you have any questions or concerns, please feel free to come and have a chat with myself or a member of the Foundation Stage team – our door is always open!

 Dani Pallier and the EYFS team